roy-hachnochi/string-art/docs/index.md

 ### Canvas simulation
 At first glance, it might seem as though using the highest canvas resolution is the best choice, but in practice using a smaller image size (around $$600\times600-900\times900$$) is better.
 This has two main advantages:
 1. **Line simulation time** - The less pixels there are to calculate, the less time it takes.
-2. **Color blending** - Using a low resolution means that a string takes less than a pixel (accurately, a string's intensity through a pixel will be: $$I = width \cdot \frac{canvas\;resolution}{canvas\;size}$$).
+2. **Color blending** - Using a low resolution means that a string takes less than a pixel (accurately, a string's intensity through a pixel will be: $$I = string\;width\;[mm] \cdot \frac{canvas\;resolution\;[pixels]}{canvas\;size\;[mm]}$$).
 We haven't gotten to the colored version of the work, but having $$I<<1$$ will come in handy when simulating color blending of different color strings passing through the same pixel, which closely approximates how the human eye perceives colors.

 However, for the final rendering we *will* use a bigger resolution, to simulate the real-world appearance of opaque overlapping strings, which don't blend when looking up close.
-Using the same formula as above, we'll set the canvas resolution so that the string intensity will turn out as $$1$$.
+Using the same formula as above, we'll set the canvas resolution so that the string intensity will turn out as $$1$$ pixel.

 <div class="image-captioned">
   <img src="{{ site.baseurl }}/assets/images/inline/don_draper_full_vs_low_res.jpg" alt="canvas_res" style="width=100%; max-width:500px; display:block; margin:auto; border-radius:10px;">
   <div class="caption">Left: High resolution canvas.
-Right: Using opaque strings on a low resolution canvas doesn't simulate the real world details.</div>
+Right: Using opaque strings on a low-resolution canvas doesn't simulate the real world details.</div>
 </div>

 ---